The wage compensation is regulated in the Labor Code. The most important areas related to the wage compensation are:

 Downtime is when the employer cannot assign work to employees due to a temporary defect or other operational causes which are not caused by the employer.
 Typically, this may be a reduction in the supplies of materials due to the crisis.
-In this case, the employee is entitled to a salary of 80% of their average earnings.
+In this case, the employee is entitled to a salary of at least 80% of his/her average earnings.

 If you have an acute legal problem, you can contact the free telephone consultation on this website.